kapunahelewong/angular-to-do-example/README4.md

 The first input is a checkbox so users can check off items when an item is complete.
 The double curly braces, `{{}}`, in the `<input>` and `<label>` for the checkbox signifies Angular's interpolation.
 Angular uses `{{item.description}}` to retrieve the description of the current `item` from the `items` array.
+The next section explains how components share data in detail.

 The next two buttons for editing and deleting the current item are within a `<div>`.
 On this `<div>` is an `*ngIf`, a built-in Angular directive that you can use to dynamically change the structure of the DOM.